slie07/legacy-code-denver/README.md

 1. The "Find an Event" button on the landing page, and the modal it pops up.
 2. The "Enable location sharing?" toggle button.
+4. The "Event Type" section on the "Event Details" screen.
-3. The five-dot div above the four-dot div is confusing.
+3. The five-dot div above the four-dot div on the "Event Locations" screen is confusing.
 We can probably remove it.
 Make sure you get rid of all its remnants, though.
-4. The "Event Type" section on the "Event Details" screen.

 ### Squashing Bugs

 Some things are just not working right.
 See if you can make these things work.

-1. If you fixed the five-dot-div above, the text input on "Event Location" does not create a marker with the Google Places API.
-It should.
+1. If you fixed the five-dot-div above, the text input on "Event Location" may not create a marker with the Google Places API.
+Make sure it does.
 2. If you change weeks on the "Event Times" screen, the divs are still highlighted.
 Make sure that divs are highlighted only if they were selected (time-based not location-on-screen-based).
-3. The Login/Signup button on the main screen does not do anything.
+3. The Login/Signup button on the landing page does not do anything.
 Can you figure out what it's supposed to do?
 Once you have, fix it up to be as functional as possible.

 ### All the Features!